dualcube/moodle-block_course_publish/README.txt

 To install, place all files in /blocks/course_publish and visit /admin/index.php in your browser.

-This block is written by Sandipa Mukherjee Dualcube <sandipa@dualcube.com>
+This block is written by Dualcube